silky/chrisdone-homepage/posts/ghci-debugger.markdown

 [Here is a video](https://www.youtube.com/watch?v=ugWDkA6yReY) demonstrating a trivial usage of it, i.e. the one that I've been testing with.
+I was too lazy to commentate it, but you can pause the video to see the display.
+I just set a breakpoint on `fib` and step into the `main` function and keep stepping until evaluation is complete.

 I invite overenthusiastic early adopters to try pulling from the haskell-mode repo to play around with it and patch up obvious deficiencies.
 You have to be using haskell-interactive-mode's REPL, `(require 'haskell-debug)` and then run `M-x haskell-debug` from a Haskell file or the REPL, like I do in the video.
 The rest should be